Mike Vrabel's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Mike Vrabel.

-Mike Vrabel is a former NFL linebacker and current NFL coach.
+Mike Vrabel is a former NFL linebacker and current head coach.
 He played college football at Ohio State, earning All-American honors.
-As an NFL player for 14 seasons, most notably with the New England Patriots, Vrabel won three Super Bowls and was named a First-team All-Pro.
-He is distinguished as the only defensive player to score touchdowns in two consecutive Super Bowls.
-He is currently the head coach for the New England Patriots.
+As an NFL player for 14 seasons, primarily with the New England Patriots, he won three Super Bowls and was named a First-team All-Pro.
+Known for his versatility, Vrabel scored receiving touchdowns in two consecutive Super Bowls, a rare feat for a defensive player.

 1982: Official Recording of Sacks Began

-In 1982, the official recording of sacks began in the NFL, setting the stage for future defensive records.
+In 1982, the official recording of sacks began in professional football.

-1995: Big Ten Defensive Lineman of the Year
+1995: Named Big Ten Defensive Lineman of the Year

-In 1995, Vrabel was named the Big Ten Defensive Lineman of the Year at Ohio State.
+In 1995, Vrabel was named the Big Ten Defensive Lineman of the Year.

-In 1996, as a senior, Vrabel was recognized as a consensus first-team All-American at Ohio State.
+In 1996, as a senior, Vrabel was recognized as a consensus first-team All-American.

-In 1998, Mike Vrabel recorded 12 tackles and 2.5 sacks for the Pittsburgh Steelers.
+In 1998, Vrabel recorded 12 tackles and 2.5 sacks during his time with the Pittsburgh Steelers.

-In 1999, Mike Vrabel recorded 9 tackles and two sacks for the Pittsburgh Steelers.
+In 1999, Vrabel recorded 9 tackles and two sacks for the Pittsburgh Steelers.

-In 2000, Mike Vrabel recorded 15 tackles, one sack, and one fumble recovery for the Pittsburgh Steelers.
+In 2000, Vrabel recorded 15 tackles, one sack, and one fumble recovery while playing for the Pittsburgh Steelers.

-In 2004, during Super Bowl XXXVIII, Vrabel caught a 1-yard touchdown pass from Tom Brady, becoming the first defensive player to score a Super Bowl touchdown on offense since 1986.
+In 2004, during Super Bowl XXXVIII, Tom Brady threw a 1-yard touchdown pass to Vrabel, making Vrabel the first defensive player to score a Super Bowl touchdown on offense since William "Refrigerator" Perry did so for the Chicago Bears against the Patriots in 1986's Super Bowl XX.
+Vrabel also had two sacks.

 In 2005, during Super Bowl XXXIX, Vrabel caught a two-yard touchdown pass, making him one of 17 players to catch two or more touchdown passes in Super Bowls.

-In December 2007, Vrabel was selected to start at the Pro Bowl, recognizing his outstanding performance.
+In December 2007, Vrabel was selected to start at the Pro Bowl.

 January 2008: Named to NFL All-Pro Team

-In January 2008, Vrabel was named to the NFL All-Pro team for the 2007 season, highlighting his exceptional contributions.
+In January 2008, Vrabel was named to the NFL All-Pro team for the 2007 season.

 September 16, 2018: First Career Win as Head Coach

-On September 16, 2018, Vrabel secured his first career win as a head coach, leading the Titans to a 20–17 victory over the Houston Texans.
+On September 16, 2018, Vrabel secured his first career win as a head coach when the Titans beat the Houston Texans 20–17.

 On September 30, 2018, Vrabel led the Titans to a 26–23 overtime victory over the defending Super Bowl champion Philadelphia Eagles.

-In 2019, Vrabel led the Titans to a 9-7 record, securing a playoff berth as a sixth seed and advancing to their first AFC Championship in seventeen seasons.
+In the 2019 season, Vrabel led the Titans to a 9-7 record and a playoff berth as a sixth seed.
+The Titans advanced to their first AFC Championship in seventeen seasons, but were eliminated by the Kansas City Chiefs.

 In the 2020 season, Vrabel led the Titans to an 11-5 record and won the AFC South for the first time since 2008.